jamesbuckett/ckad-questions/05-ckad-observability-maintenance.md

 </details>
 <br />

 #### 05-03.
+Kubernetes Events Question
-Output all the events for all namespaces by creation date.
+* Output all the events for all namespaces by creation date.

 <details class="faq box"><summary>Solution</summary>
 <p>